HNRS-HONORS

 3 Credits (3)

 Intercultural and historical overview of live theatre production and performance, including history, literature and professionals.
 Students attend and report on stage productions.
-5 or higher
+May be repeated up to 3 credits.

 Learning Outcomes

-9. Develop an appreciation for theatre as an art form and a reflection of society
+- Develop an appreciation for theatre as an art form and a reflection of society.

 HNRS 2180G.
 Citizen and State Great Political Issues